 The analysis of this new fiber waveguide has occupied a small army of theoreticians all over the world, so there is now a substantial collection of literature that explains and explores its many features.
 On the fabrication front, many different solid-core structures have been produced including multicore fibers (very easy to do with the stack-and-draw procedure) and ultrabirefringent (ΔB ~0.01) fibers.3 One attractive feature of PCF made entirely from pure undoped silica glass is that it is intrinsically much more temperature stable than bowtie, elliptical core, or Panda fibers.

 Meanwhile, theory had shown that photonic bandgaps do exist for silica-air structures when, as in a fiber, most of the propagation is along the axis of invariance.
 Achieving this experimentally took much more effort.
 It was necessary to learn how to make photonic-crystal fiber with large air-filling fractions.
-The first working hollow-core fiber was achieved in 1999 (see photo, p.
-77).4
+The first working hollow-core fiber was achieved in 1999 (see photo at top of this page).4

 Since then the field has blossomed and the new fibers are finding applications in almost every area of science and technology in which fibers were used before—and even more—and many of the tenets of conventional wisdom that describe what fiberoptics can or cannot do have been irrevocably broken.
 While we can't mention all the applications, we will highlight a few of the more intriguing and important ones.